 August 2009 (STS-128)

-The main payload for Space Shuttle Discovery is the Leonardo cargo module, which is loaded with equipment and supplies for the International Space Station.
+The main payload for Space Shuttle Discovery is the Leonardo cargo module, which is loaded with equipment and supplies for the ISS.
 Among items delivered to the Station include the Colbert treadmill, the Material Science Research Rack and a room for Canadian astronaut Robert Thirsk.

 Equipped with the Inspection Boom, the Canadarm performs its usual check of the Space Shuttle's heat shield.